sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

       - Practice SQL Queries from : [GeeksforGeeks : SQL Queries](https://www.geeksforgeeks.org/sql-tutorial/)
       - Read interview questions on Computer Organistaion and Networking also.

-   - Also you should know each and everything about the projects that you are mentioning in your resume ( or atleast the module you have implemented in case of group project).
+   - Also, you should know each and everything about the projects that you are mentioning in your resume ( or at least the module you have implemented in case of a group project).

    # HR Round
   Never ever take this round lightly.
-HR has the power to screen one out even if he/she have excellent technical skills.
+HR has the power to screen one out even if he/she has excellent technical skills.
 There are many standard questions which are asked in almost every HR Round, like :

    - Tell me about yourself?
    - What are your strengths and weakness?